MrZhuNi/salome_shape/src/FeaturesPlugin/doc/commonFeature.rst

 Common
 ======

+The feature Common implements a boolean operation for extraction of a common part from a set of selected shapes.

 To perform a boolean opration Common in the active part:

 #. select in the Main Menu *Features - > Common* item  or